Advanced Search Procedures in Herb.jl

 • Deterministic search methods BFS and DFS.

 • Stochastic search methods, which introduce randomness to search the program space.
-We will look at Metropolis-Hastings, Very Large Scale Neighbourhood Search, Simulated Annealing and Genetic Search.
+We will look at Metropolis-Hastings, Very Large Scale Neighbourhood Search, Simulated Annealing, and Genetic Search.

 Let's import all the Herb modules that we will use throughout the tutorial.